-Ask anyone who just spent a day on the slopes, and they’ll say chapped lips isn’t the apres-ski ritual they planned.
-But exposure to wind, cold and sun creates the perfect environment for dry lips.
-And you don’t need to be a skier, either: Simple exposure to the elements can damage the delicate skin on your lips, so keep them protected.
+Exposure to wind, cold and sun creates the perfect environment for dry lips.
+Simple exposure to the elements can damage the delicate skin on your lips, so keep them protected.
 Wear a daily lip balm that contains at least SPF 15 and apply it often.
 You can also stave off chapped lips by drinking plenty of water to hydrate your skin, and installing a humidifier in your home to add a little extra moisture when you sleep.

 Of course, completely avoiding acidic and spicy foods can help prevent canker sores, but if you’re already suffering, try swishing a mixture of one teaspoon of salt and a half-cup of water to help clean the sores for faster healing.
-Alcohol-free solutions such as Colgate® Peroxyl® Mouth Sore Rinse can also be used to relieve pain and speed the healing process without irritating sensitive mouths.
+Alcohol-free solutions such as can also be used to help relieve pain and may speed the healing process without irritating sensitive mouths.

-Exposure to the harsh winter sun can also cause cold sore breakouts, warns University Health Services of the University of Wisconsin-Madison.
-Spending time outside during the winter can definitely exacerbate cold sores at the worst time possible – holiday pictures, anyone?
+Exposure to the harsh winter sun can also cause cold sore breakouts.
+Spending time outside during the winter can definitely exacerbate cold sores at the worst time possible.

 That surge of pain you feel when biting into cold foods might seem to be ever-present during the cold winter months.
 Cold temperatures and wind could leave your teeth feeling sore, even when you take measures to avoid foods that have these abrasive qualities.
-Most people can’t avoid cold weather altogether, so brushing with a desensitizing toothpaste, such as Colgate® Sensitive Pro-Relief™, can keep this irritation suppressed all winter long.
-Sensitive toothpastes use ingredients that protect the teeth from sensitivity to extreme temperatures so you can enjoy the coldest beverages and seasons without worrying about tender enamel.
+Brushing with a desensitizing toothpaste may keep this irritation suppressed all winter long.
+Sensitive toothpaste use ingredients that protect the teeth from sensitivity to extreme temperatures.

 Winter should be about celebrating with family, taking advantage of winter sports and enjoying the opportunity to keep warm by the fire – not worrying about oral health.
 By knowing which mouth woes are most likely to affect you during the colder weather, you can prevent them from derailing your good time.